What are personal development objectives?

 Finally, you can look over the notes from your past one-on-ones.
 What skills did they express an interest in?
 What areas did they struggle with?
 Take all of this into consideration and discuss the best course of action with your employee.

-When we create our objectives, we are far more motivated to achieve them.
-With this in mind, it is important employees construct and arrive at their personal development objectives rather than having them dictated from above.
-This approach is much more efficient when it comes to driving productivity and performance.
-Managers should be on hand to help and advise when necessary, but employees should be in the driving seat at all times.
+When we create our own objectives, we are far more motivated to achieve them.
+This is why it’s essential that personal development objectives are driven by the individual rather than dictated from above.
+Having employees construct and arrive at their personal development objectives is a much more efficient approach when it comes to boosting productivity and performance.
+Although managers should be on hand to help and advise, employees should always be in the driving seat.

 When asking employees to consider their personal development objectives, make it clear an objective doesn’t always have to relate to something they need to improve.
 It could equally be about further developing an existing strength or developing an entirely new skill.

-Mind Gym recommends feedback on objectives is given fortnightly, while Deloitte requires its staff to have weekly one-to-ones.
+Mind Gym recommends feedback on objectives be given fortnightly, while Deloitte requires its staff to have weekly one-to-ones.
 Ensure employees have access to an online performance management system so they can keep track of their objectives and check-in meetings.
-If you believe you are too small to warrant an online system (we don’t agree — check out this post about how HR software can seriously benefit SMEs), you can use of offline performance management tools such as a one-to-one meeting template.
+If you believe your business is too small to warrant an online system (we disagree — check out this post about how HR software can seriously benefit SMEs), you can use offline performance management tools such as a one-to-one meeting template.

-This information should be kept in mind when agreeing personal development objectives.
+Keep this information in mind when agreeing personal development objectives.
 Employees should be encouraged to create personal objectives that challenge them —but remember to keep things in perspective.
 Objectives that stretch an individual beyond the limit of their capabilities are not achievable and will leave the employee feeling disillusioned and unmotivated.
-During the goal-setting process, be extra cautious of perfectionists — they expect a lot from themselves and they aren’t always the best judge of what is reasonable.
+During the goal-setting process, be extra cautious of perfectionists — they expect a lot from themselves, and they aren’t always the best judge of what is reasonable.

 Find out how Clear Review can help

 If you keep the above points in mind, your organisation can expect to boost performance and embrace a productive working environment.
-If your company has not made full use of personal development objectives in the past and you would like to know more, get in touch with the Clear Review team.
-We will take you through a personalised demo of our software to show you how we can help.
+If your company has not made full use of personal development objectives in the past and you would like to know more, get in touch with the Advanced Clear Review team.
+We’ll take you through a personalised demo of our software and show you how it could transform your business.